 Compliance with investment practices and investment restrictions mandated by securities legislation is monitored by RBC GAM on a regular basis.
-The investment practices and restrictions for the Funds and guidelines for derivative use, repurchase transactions are outlined beginning on page 13.
+The investment practices and restrictions for the Funds and guidelines for derivative use, repurchase transactions and reverse repurchase transactions are outlined beginning on page 45.